Henry Cator OBE DL FRICS

 Henry lives in Norfolk.
 A qualified chartered surveyor and Fellow of the Royal Institution of Chartered Surveyors, he has worked as a land agent for over 30 years.
-Henry has been chairman of the Association of Drainage Authorities since 2006 and chairman of The Broads Internal Drainage Board from 2006 – present.
-He is currently chairman of the Royal Agricultural Society of England and Innovation for Agriculture both based at Stoneleigh in Warwickshire.
-He was High Sheriff of Norfolk for 2012-13 and is currently the High Steward of Great Yarmouth.
+Henry is currently the chairman of The Broads Internal Drainage Board from 2006 – present.
+He has also previously been chairman of the Association of Drainage Authorities and the Royal Agricultural Society of England and Innovation for Agriculture.
+He was also High Sheriff of Norfolk for 2012-13 and is currently the High Steward of Great Yarmouth.

 Henry was awarded an OBE in Her Majesty The Queen’s 2008 Birthday Honours List for his services to the community in Norfolk.